 Colossians 1:15-17 – “The Son is the image of the invisible God, the firstborn over all creation.
 For in him all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things have been created through him and for him.
 He is before all things, and in him all things hold together.”

 Nicene Creed – The character of Jesus is defined here as “the Son of God, the begotten of God the Father, the Only-begotten, that is of the essence of the Father.
 God of God, Light of Light, true God of true God, begotten and not made; of the very same nature of the Father, by Whom all things came into being, in heaven and on earth, visible and invisible.”

-God in Jesus Christ enacted, commanded, or supported these horrific actions and punishments: eternal hell based on a short earthly life, genocide, misogyny, slavery, seasonal and colonial warfare, theocracy, capital punishments for moderate sins, animal sacrifice, excessive judgment on the vast majority of humans who did not have biblical revelation until the last few hundred years, and many other inhumane things.
+God in Jesus Christ enacted, commanded, or supported these horrific actions and punishments: eternal hell based on a short earthly life, genocide, misogyny, chattel slavery, seasonal and colonial warfare, theocracy, capital punishments for moderate sins, animal sacrifice, excessive judgment on the vast majority of humans who did not have biblical revelation until the last few hundred years, and many other inhumane things.